MrAnkitk/MrAnkitk/README.md

 # **Data Analyst**

-**Welcome to my Portfolio!**
+I’m **Ankit Kumar Shrivastava**, a **Data Analyst** with hands-on experience as an **MIS Analyst**, specializing in business reporting, inventory analysis, and dashboard-driven decision making.
-**I’m Ankit Kumar Shrivastava**, a Data Analyst based in Bihar with practical experience as an **MIS Analyst**, working on business reports, inventory analysis, and operational data.
-Backed by a strong foundation in **economics and data analysis**, I specialize in transforming raw data into actionable insights that drive strategic decisions.
+With a background in **Economics**, I focus on turning operational data into insights that support real business actions.

 ![Visitor Map](https://visitor-badge.laobi.icu/badge?page_id=ankitkumar.ankitkumar)